How to Disinfect Bathroom and Kitchen Counters

 Time for some real talk: Counters are breeding grounds for all kinds of nasty germs.
-Just thinking about the foodborne and, well, poo-borne (the least popular installment, for reasons I cannot fathom, of the Bourne movies) germs that invade kitchen and bathroom counters make me shudder.
+Just thinking about the airborne germs that invade kitchen and bathroom counters makes me shudder.

-But that’s exactly why it’s so important to disinfect your kitchen and bathroom counters — because trust me, the toast crumbs that blend into your granite aren’t the only things that secretly live there. (*Cue dramatic dun, dun, dun*).
+That’s exactly why it’s so important to disinfect your kitchen and bathroom counters.
+Trust us, the toast crumbs that blend into your granite aren’t the only things that secretly live there.

-Okay, so I realize that the last couple of sentences in the paragraph above seemed pretty menacing, but the good news is that your counters are pretty easy to disinfect!
-And an added bonus?
-It doesn’t even take long!
-The bad news, though, is that food made on dirty counters definitely can make you sick.
+The good news is that your counters are pretty easy to disinfect.
+An added bonus?
+It doesn’t even take long.
+The bad news, though, is that food made on dirty counters can definitely make you sick.

-Because kitchen counters are used for so many things in addition to food, the likelihood of them housing germs is very high — but no need to worry, because armed with a rag and some disinfectant spray, you can get those counters germ-free in virtually no time.
+Because kitchen counters are used for so many things in addition to food, the likelihood that they house germs is very high.
+But no need to worry, because armed with a rag and some disinfectant spray, you can get those counters germ-free in no time.

 While some products like bleach are great for cleaning and getting rid of germs, depending on what your countertops are made of, they might not be the best option.

-For example, granite countertops are typically made with a sealant to protect the stone — but that sealant can be weakened over time, especially when exposed to harsh chemicals.
+For example, granite countertops are typically made with a sealant to protect the stone, but that sealant can weaken over time, especially when exposed to harsh chemicals.

-To be safe, look up how to clean the specific material your countertops are made of — you can even get cleaners made especially for things like quartz, limestone, and granite.
-But if you’re feeling confused, remember that you can never go wrong with dish soap, hot water, and a hefty dose of elbow grease.
+To be safe, look up how to clean your specific countertops.
+You can even get cleaners made especially for things like quartz, limestone, and granite.
+If you’re feeling confused, remember that you can never go wrong with dish soap, hot water, and a hefty dose of elbow grease.

-The easiest and most effective way to prevent extremely dirty countertops is simply to clean them regularly — and if you’re wondering how to do that effectively, we have a few suggestions for you.
+The easiest and most effective way to prevent extremely dirty countertops is to clean them regularly.
+If you’re wondering how to do that effectively, we have a few suggestions for you.

-- Before using your cleaning solution, wipe off your counter with a microfiber cloth.
+- Wipe off your counter with a microfiber cloth before using your cleaning solution.
 (Depending on the material your countertop is made of, scrub pads might scratch its surface.)
 This will remove the various debris on your counter before you disinfect it.

-- If you’re looking to build a home or replace your countertops, you might consider selecting countertops that are less porous, like quartz, granite, and laminate and thereby less likely to harbor bacteria.
+- Consider countertops that are less porous, like quartz, granite, and laminate and thereby less likely to harbor bacteria.